Hip Replacement Recovery

 Many people return to normal activities within 10 to 12 weeks after surgery, but full recovery can take six to 12 months.
 Pain usually goes away during this time, but some people feel some pain beyond the first year.

 Most hip replacements last 20 years, but a fraction of implants fail sooner.
+The durability of hip replacements is influenced by factors like implant type, patient activity levels and weight.
 Watch for signs of loosening, instability, infection or additional pain.
 These could be indications that the implant is failing or wearing out and you may need hip revision surgery.

 Show More